Easy-to-read medicine information about aqueous cream – what is it, and how to use it safely.

 Side effects with aqueous cream are rare.
 Some people can get signs of sensitivity or an allergic reaction such as red, itchy skin.
 This may be confused with a flare-up of eczema or dermatitis.
 If you get these symptoms, tell your doctor or pharmacist.

-- Childhood eczema: improving adherence to treatment basics BPAC 2016
+- Childhood eczema: improving adherence to treatment basics BPAC, NZ, 2016

 - Danby SG, Al-Enezi T, Sultan A, et al. The effect of aqueous cream BP on the skin barrier in volunteers with a previous history of atopic dermatitis.
 British Journal of Dermatology 2011;165:329–34